rlburkes/salsify_orchestration/ai_helpers/readme.md

 ```
 ### Example: Text Completion with GeminiViaOpenAI

-GeminiViaOpenAI provides an interface to the Gemini model using a request format similar to OpenAI’s chat completions.
-This allows clients accustomed to OpenAI’s payload structure to leverage Gemini’s capabilities with minimal changes.
+GeminiViaOpenAI provides an interface to the Gemini model using a request format similar to OpenAI's chat completions.
+This allows clients accustomed to OpenAI's payload structure to leverage Gemini's capabilities with minimal changes.
 ```javascript
 var geminiViaOpenAIProvider = SalsifyAI.geminiViaOpenAIProvider(secret_value('gemini'));
 geminiViaOpenAIProvider.addContext('User Preferences', { tone: 'friendly', style: 'conversational' });